-Advisory information about features from this or other languages that correspond to this state or property.
-While the correspondence may not be exact, it is useful to help understand the intent of the state or property.
+Advisory information about features from this or other languages that correspond to this [state](#) or [property](#).
+While the correspondence might not be exact, it is useful to help understand the intent of the state or property.

 6.2.2 Used in Roles